Boeing Studies Planes Without Pilots, Plans Experiments Next Year

 Re: (Score:2)

+So they claim to have invented a secure wireless computer network system that could never ever be mass hacked, remember, greedy, cheap, lowest tender and hack one, hack them all.
+So automated planes the perfect false flag system for endless wars, they choose who they get to blame the attack on based on current corporate profit goals ie resources that need stealing, munitions that need expending and replacing, any hint of nationalising of essential services (the perfect corporate blackmail tool).

-Computer checks pilot (Score:3)
+Computer checks pilot (Score:4, Informative)

 If you have a pilot at all, they need to actually fly the plane, or they will deskill.
 No half-smart AutoThrotle that can cause crashes like the Air Asia one.